Skip to main content

 Summary of Recommendations

-Immune Revival is our top choice in 2024 thanks to a combination of high potency, enjoyable flavors, and quality control.
+Immune Revival is our top choice thanks to a combination of high potency, enjoyable flavors, and quality control.

 No other colostrum maker has subjected its product to in vitro or human studies.
 Though a self-funded clinical trial of this design isn’t ideal, collectively the data from the two studies is illuminating.
 With high concentrations of IgG and IgA, a calf-first policy, and rigorous safety standards, ARMRA stands out as a compelling value even as this niche grows increasingly competitive.
 You can also buy ARMRA from a company storefront on Amazon, but Amazon’s prices are much higher and flavors more limited.
 Plus, you can get 15% off at ARMRA using code INNERBODY.